Virtual Second Opinions for Chronic Ileostomy Issues

 Jan 20, 2025 5:22 pm

 Thanks!
-If we request a virtual second opinion (because travel is very problematic) I don't know if we will have a choice of the dr assigned to the case.
+If we request a virtual second opinion (because travel is very problematic), I don't know if we will have a choice of the doctor assigned to the case.
 That's why I am trying to find someone who has been through the virtual second opinion process.
-But, good to know you think they will be very through.
+But, good to know you think they will be very thorough.
 Thanks again!

 Morning glory